jeraldlyh/url-shortener/README.md

 ## Contribution

-We welcome contributions to enhance the LinkNow - Tiny URLs Big Impact platform.
-Please follow our guidelines for contributing and adhere to the code of conduct.
+We welcome contributions to enhance the LinkNow platform.
+Whether you're a developer, designer, or community advocate, your contributions are valuable in making neighborhoods safer and more connected.

+**Bug Fixes**: Help us identify and resolve bugs to improve user experience.

+**Feature Enhancements**: Add new features that contribute to community engagement and safety.

+**Documentation**: Improve existing documentation or create guides for newcomers.

+**Feedback**: Share your ideas and suggestions to shape the platform's future.

 ## License